MicrosoftDocs/azure-ai-docs/articles/search/vector-search-how-to-storage-options.md

 [!INCLUDE [Feature preview](./includes/previews/preview-generic.md)]

-The `rescoreStorageMethod` property on a vector field definition that determines whether storage is allocated for original full-precision vectors.
+The `rescoreStorageMethod` property on a vector field definition determines whether storage is allocated for original full-precision vectors.
 The `rescoreStorageMethod` property is set to `preserveOriginals` by default.
-If you aren't using the [oversampling and rescoring mitigations](vector-search-how-to-quantization.md#add-compressions-to-a-search-index) provided for querying compressed vectors, you can save on vector storage per field by changing `rescoreStorageMethod` to `discardOriginals`.
+If you aren't using the [oversampling and rescoring mitigations](vector-search-how-to-quantization.md#add-compressions-to-a-search-index) provided for querying compressed vectors, you can save on vector storage by changing `rescoreStorageMethod` to `discardOriginals`.

 If you intend to use scalar or binary quantization, we recommend retaining `rescoreStorageMethod` set to `preserveOriginals`.